morrisseyt/SRGenerator/README.md

 # Tech

-SRG was built in Python 3 using the sys and subprocess modules, as well as the counter and PrettyTable modules from the collections and [PrettyTable](https://pypi.org/project/prettytable/) libraries.
+SRG was built in Python 3 using sys, subprocess, and counter modules, as well as [PrettyTable](https://pypi.org/project/prettytable/).

-SRG reads a provided packet captures (pcap) using TShark, the command line tool for [Wireshark](https://www.wireshark.org/download.html).
+SRG reads the provided packet capture (pcap) using TShark, the command line tool for [Wireshark](https://www.wireshark.org/download.html).

 # Installation & Usage